 - An immunisation history statement from Medicare online or Express Plus Medicare mobile app.

-Exceptions for visitors will only be accepted on medical grounds and must be supported by evidence from a medical practitioner.
-If this applies to you, certain precautions may be taken upon visit.
+Exemption for visitors will only be accepted on medical grounds and must be supported by evidence from a medical practitioner.
+If this applies to you, certain precautions will be taken including wearing a mask, physically distancing at all times, and meeting in a resident’s room or outside.
+Please note, children under the age of 12 are not expected to wear masks but without a current flu vaccination will be expected physically distance and meet in a resident’s room or outside

 How will this be administered at Benetas aged care homes?

 A visitor will need to provide reception at a Benetas aged care home with proof of their current flu vaccination upon entry.
-They can then keep a record of this on file to provide ease going forward.
+You will then receive a card with proof of your 2021 flu vaccination that you will be able to show reception at any of our aged care homes going forward until May next year.

-Why does Benetas still require this when the Victorian Government removed this requirement in July?
+Why does Benetas still require this when the Victorian Government removed this requirement?

 In most states and territories, entry to a residential aged care home is restricted by state government to those who have a current influenza vaccination.
 This is because the transmission of influenza can cause severe outcomes, particularly so for people in residential aged care homes.
 Given the current COVID-19 climate, where the risk of contagious viruses is significantly heightened, Benetas deems this to be an important internal policy to protect those most at risk.